 At Gladstein Law Firm, PLLC, our fees are calculated as a percentage of your eventual compensation.
 That means you will owe us nothing until and unless your monetary compensation actually arrives.
 There is no such thing as being too poor to afford us.

 Frequently Asked Questions (FAQs)

-What is wrongful death, and what does it cover?
+What is a wrongful death, and what does it cover?